VATSIM-UK/UK-Sector-File/.github/Style Guide.md

 <br>❌ `Add new Fairoaks (EGTF) SMR`

 They should be a brief description of either the issue that requires solving, or what the changes would (aim to) do.
 It should be sufficiently precise without being too verbose (the issue main body should be used to elaborate).
-// DO WE WANT TO INCLUDE A BRIEF VERB
+A verb does not need to be included unless it reads better.
-<br>✅ `Gatwick (EGKK) runway headings //UPDATED?`
+<br>✅ `Gatwick (EGKK) runway headings`
 <br>✅ `S23 -> S24 agreements non-functioning`
 <br>❌ `Problems with Gatwick (EGKK) runways`
 <br>❌ `S23 -> S24 altitude agreement at KOKSY doesn't work, tried with various...`